-The Sajni Center: A space of hope and healing for children with cancer or life-threatening illness and their families
+The Sajni Center: A space of hope and healing for children with life-threatening illness or chronic medical conditions and their families

 Programs at The Sajni Center are open to families, regardless of income, who have children from birth to age 21 who have a life-threatening illness or chronic physical health condition not developmental in nature that affects a child's daily life or requires more frequent and intensive medical care than is typically required.
 Some of these diagnoses include: cancer, cystic fibrosis, sickle cell, epilepsy, diabetes, asthma, spina bifida, heart conditions, and severe depression.
 Siblings and parents/legal guardians are welcome to join programs, and childcare will be available on-site if needed during parent-oriented programs.